MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-colors-rich-text.md

 - Yellow

 > [!NOTE]
-> If you're using yellow, make sure to lowercase the word "yellow" in your HTML text.
+> If you're using yellow, make sure to lowercase the word "yellow" in your HTML markdown.
 Otherwise, the color won't be applied.
 For Cyan, use the hex code #00FFFF.

 ![Screenshot of PC app with HTML markdown in instruction card.](media/HTML-pc-app.jpg "Screenshot of PC app with HTML markdown in instruction card")